-This can appear to be a complex process for those not familiar with the Court systems, which is why many High Court Enforcement Officers will provide this service because they are experienced at navigating the system.
+While you can do it yourself, this is a complex process for those not familiar with the Court systems, which is why High Court Enforcement Officers provide a transferring up service.
+Our members are experienced at navigating the system.

 1. I want to instruct a High Court Enforcement Officer to do this for me.

-2. I want to transfer my possession order myself
+2. I want to transfer up my possession order myself

 Latest News